-A Canadian study demonstrates how CBD blocks the negative side effects caused by marijuana’s THC.
+A recent Canadian study demonstrates how CBD blocks the negative side effects caused by marijuana’s THC.

 A common refrain from those who abstain from marijuana consumption is that smoking weed gets them paranoid.
 The green stuff turns their brain red, blasting their synapses with anxiety and panic.
 Neil Young has some pretty good advice if this happens to you.
 “Try black pepper balls if you get paranoid.
 Just chew two or three pieces,” Young told Howard Stern back in 2014.
 “I just found this out myself.”